 - Classy cabin with lots of tech

 - Pleasant and easy to drive

+Unsurprisingly the Allspace feels very similar to the regular Tiguan in ride comfort, which is to say generally plush but with a slightly firm edge on particularly rutted road surfaces.
 The handling is generally pretty tidy, too, with plenty of grip, decent body control and nicely weighted steering.
 Obviously, versions with four-wheel drive give you better on-road traction, and with a reasonably sophisticated set of off-roading aids thrown in, the Tiguan might also get you a bit further into the countryside than you might expect.

 We’ve also tried the car on the optional adaptive suspension, which alters its behaviour according to the driving mode you select.
 You can feel the subtle differences between the modes, but it never really changes the character of the car to any significant degree, certainly not by enough to justify the extra cash you pay.

 As its name suggests, the whole point of the Allspace is to provide more practicality than the regular Tiguan.
 With all the seats deployed, the rearmost chairs have just about enough space to accommodate adults, provided those in the middle row agree to shift their sliding bench forward a bit.
 Even then, though, you wouldn’t want to stay in the third row for anything other than short journeys because headroom is rather tight, although kids should be fine.